Erico-Marak/blackstone-financial-model/README.md

 ## Disclaimer

-This project was developed for educational and portfolio purposes only.
+This project was developed for educational.
 Financial information was obtained from Blackstone's publicly available Annual Report 2025 (FY2024).
 The financial forecasts and DCF valuation are based on analytical assumptions and should not be interpreted as investment advice.